masagrator/FPSLocker-Warehouse/Methodology/Xenoblade Chronicles 3/README.md

 > WARNING

-Cutscenes in final battle are not flagged by game as cutscenes, so they are rendered at 60 FPS and can crash game.
-Set game to 30 FPS through whole final battle if you don't want to repeat battle from the start.
+- Cutscenes in final battle are not flagged by game as cutscenes, so they are rendered at 60 FPS and can crash game.
+Set game to 30 FPS through whole final battle if you don't want to risk repeating battle from the start.
+- In Chapter 7 in many places collecting ether can crash game.
+It is advised to collect ether only at 30 FPS.

 > Details